Sitecore/docker-images/README.md

 ### Configure your build server

-1. Trigger a build on changes to this git repository - to get new versions.
+1. Trigger on build changes on `master` - to get new versions.
 1. Trigger once a week - to get base images updated when Microsoft releases patched images.

 Example: